13444

 Sales Growth

-As you can see below, Freshworks's revenue growth has been strong over the last two years, growing from $105.5 million in Q4 FY2021 to $160.1 million this quarter.
+As you can see below, Freshworks's revenue growth has been very strong over the last three years, growing from $80.59 million in Q1 2021 to $165.1 million this quarter.

 Freshworks Total Revenue

-This quarter, Freshworks's quarterly revenue was once again up a very solid 20.2% year on year.
-However, its growth did slow down compared to last quarter as the company's revenue increased by just $6.56 million in Q4 compared to $8.47 million in Q3 2023.
+This quarter, Freshworks's quarterly revenue was once again up 19.9% year on year.
+However, its growth did slow down compared to last quarter as the company's revenue increased by just $5.03 million in Q1 compared to $6.56 million in Q4 CY2023.
 While we'd like to see revenue increase by a greater amount each quarter, a one-off fluctuation is usually not concerning.

-Next quarter's guidance suggests that Freshworks is expecting revenue to grow 18.7% year on year to $163.5 million, in line with the 20.1% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $707.5 million at the midpoint, growing 18.6% year on year compared to the 19.8% increase in FY2023.
+Next quarter's guidance suggests that Freshworks is expecting revenue to grow 16.5% year on year to $169 million, slowing down from the 19.5% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 18.7% over the next 12 months before the earnings results announcement.

 Large Customers Growth

-This quarter, Freshworks reported 20,261 enterprise customers paying more than $5,000 annually, an increase of 710 from the previous quarter.
-That's quite a bit more contract wins than last quarter and quite a bit above what we've typically observed in past quarters, demonstrating that the business has good sales momentum.
-We've no doubt shareholders will take this as an indication that the company's go-to-market strategy is working very well.
+This quarter, Freshworks reported 20,549 enterprise customers paying more than $5,000 annually, an increase of 288 from the previous quarter.
+That's a bit fewer contract wins than last quarter and quite a bit below what we've typically observed over the past four quarters, suggesting that its sales momentum with large customers is slowing.

 Freshworks customers paying more than $5,000 annually